Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-07.md

 Your date library should inlcude unit tests for all of it's functions.
 Writing these as you work might be a good idea.

+**Challenge 0**

+Setup your project:

+- Make a new folder for your project.
+- Make a `src` folder.
+This will contain your source code.
+- Add a new file: `src/index.js`.
+This will be the main file for your source code.
+- Add a folder for tests: `tests`
+- Add a file to run tests: `tests/index.test.js`
+- Initialize a new npm project: `npm init -y`
+- Install Jest: `npm install --save-dev jest`

 **Challenge 1**

 The Date Object can be instantiated with a date string, with a list of parameter for: year, month, date, hours, mins, secs, or with another Date object.